Manhunt in Tennessee after 5 bodies found in homes

 Investigators say Cummins may be in the woods near the one of the scenes.
 Authorities have not released the identities of the victims.

 Sumner County is just northeast of Nashville and borders Kentucky.
+The scenes are near the town of Westmoreland.